Nickelus F: Music career

-Nickelus F first began rapping in the 4th grade while at summer camp but he did not begin to take rap seriously until he was in the 6th grade.
+Jones first began rapping in the 4th grade while at summer camp but he did not begin to take rap seriously until he was in the 6th grade.
 His first official song was recorded over LL Cool J's song "Hey Lover."

 In 2000, Nickelus F got his first break into the hip hop industry when he competed against 300 contenders in the regional "Source Unsigned Hype Emcee Battle" where he placed second despite having no formal recording experience.
 He was also named "Unsigned Hype" in The Source in 2000 at the age of 17.

 Nickelus F then went on to participate in BET's 106 & Park Freestyle Fridays where he was crowned champion after winning seven weeks in a row in 2007.

 In November 2009, Nickelus F was featured in Complexs "Ten Most Underrated New Rappers".

 In 2015, Nickelus F collaborated with rapper/producer Lil Ugly Mane, under his production name Shawn Kemp, and released the album Trick Dice.
 This album was released on cassette and according to Nickelus F, sold out in one hour.

 In 2016, Nickelus F made his return to battle rap in a league, "Southpaw Battle Coalition" against Danja Zone, and in 2017 against Bigjinya.

 Nickelus F is currently part of a collective in Richmond, Virginia, known as the Association of Great Minds or AGM.
 It features fellow artists Radio B and Michael Millions, producer Namebrand, and photographer/videographer Monsee.

 Drake has described Nickelus F as "one of the most gifted people I know at finding flows".

 As of 2018, the last released collaboration between Drake and Nickelus F was in 2013, titled "Number 15," which was released as a bonus track fifteen on Nickelus F's "Vices" album.